 Shallots are highly prized for gourmet cooking.
 Their mild flavor adds to any dish.
 They are used to finish off the flavor of many dishes where garlic or onions would over power the dish.
 Someone described them to me the other day as a “sneaky” onion.
 If you have picky kids like ours they usually see onions in a dish and balk.
 One of our kids will go as far as to pick each onion out of the dish (if she eats it at all).
 Shallots add flavor to your dish but disappear when you cook them, allowing you to “sneak” them in on picky eaters.

-Shallots couldn’t be easier to grow.
+Growing Shallots couldn’t be easier.
 In fact if you give them the right growing conditions they will pretty much take care of themselves.

 If your area is prone to wet winters you may want to try building a ridge of soil and planting the shallots on the top of the ridge.
 This will give the water a chance to drain away from your shallot bulbs